 Insider Tip: Hit up the deli for pre-sliced ingredients; it saves you tons of prep time!

-Ingredients to Place on a Charcuterie Board
+Ingredients to Use When You Make a Charcuterie Board

 The choices are myriad and entirely up to you.
 But there are some standards, suggestions, and a few tips for making it easy.
 And, naturally, there are a few tips on arranging the foods to display nicely.
 One of Marie’s tips is to use cucumber slices to create a “river” down the board.